antoniog675/HTML-CSS-Portfolio-Project/README.md

 <ul>
     <li>Home Page</li>
         <ul>
+            <li>First thing you will see is a group of people doing exercise, and this will instantly tell people what this website is about.</li>
             <li>The main page will have 3 sections with information regarding the gym.
 The left section will have information on the benefits of getting into fitness.
             </li>
             <li>The center section will have information on why 'Alpha Gym' is the gym you would want to go to instead of other local gyms.
 Such as the benefits of joining this gym and it's competitive price.</li>